hydrum/toonworld/README.md

 ## User Stories

-### Link player to another discord user

-1. I want to have a reference of a player to their discord user (e.g for automatic role assignments, ...)
-2. I call something like `/link-other <@user> <allyCode> <slot:0>`
-3. Should this be restricted to officers?
-4. The user is then assigned to that allyCode (analog actions of `/link` applies)

-### List linked players of discord

-1. I want to be able to see which of my guild mates is registered already and whose not
-2. I call something like `/link-list guild`
-3. A list of all GuildMembers as well as their linked Discord User is shown
-4. This should be done silently and not mention the discord user, but still display the name

 ### Be able to link a role to a toon

 1. I want to be able to put all players of an owning toon to a discord role